Caribbean Foods & Healthy Eating

 Caribbean foods and health

-The consumption of prevailing diets (high in saturated fats, salt and free sugars) in combination with a sedentary lifestyle can increase the risk of dietary diseases such as type 2 diabetes, high blood pressure, certain cancers and obesity
+The consumption of prevailing diets (high in saturated fats, salt and free sugars) in combination with a sedentary lifestyle can increase the risk of dietary diseases such as type 2 diabetes, hypertension, certain cancers and obesity.

 A Caribbean diet can be rich in a variety of fruits and vegetables whilst being low in refined grains.
 Aim to place plant-based foods at the centre of your diet, as they contain fibre, essential vitamins and minerals that are vital for good health and dietary disease prevention.
 A fibre rich diet can help to control blood glucose and cholesterol levels and can help in weight management.
 Plant foods also contain a variety of antioxidants and phytochemicals that can reduce the risk of coronary heart disease and certain cancers such as prostate.
 Eat plant-base foods fresh, blend them into soups and stews, or steam, roast, fry or grill them with a small amount of oil.